InspectIQ/InspectIQapp/README.md

 # InspectIQ

-AI-powered home inspection and maintenance diagnosis for consumers (landlords, tenants, homeowners, STR hosts).
+AI-powered home inspection and maintenance diagnosis for consumers (landlords, tenants, homeowners, STR hosts and more).

 ## Architecture